-Students enjoying stewardship work at Steigerwald Lake Wildlife Refuge as part of Explore the Gorge (photographer: Anamaria Campbell).The goals of Friends’ two outdoor youth education programs, Explore the Gorge and The Great Gorge Wahoo!, is to expose local youth to the wonders of the Columbia Gorge, its significance as a national treasure, and to tell the story of its preservation through the Columbia River Gorge National Scenic Area Act.
-We hope these programs provide powerful memories that will develop and inspire the next generation of Gorge protectors and that these children will make a deeper connection to the natural world just outside their doorstep.
+Students enjoying stewardship work at Steigerwald Lake Wildlife Refuge as part of Explore the Gorge (photographer: Anamaria Campbell).The goal of Friends’ two outdoor youth education programs, Explore the Gorge and The Great Gorge Wahoo!, is to expose local youth to the Columbia Gorge's wonders and significance as a national treasure, as well as tell the story of its preservation through the Columbia River Gorge National Scenic Area Act.
+These programs aim to provide powerful memories that will develop and inspire the next generation of Gorge protectors, deepening children's connection to the natural world just outside their doorstep.

 Explore the Gorge is a multi-day outdoor program for Washougal, WA students.
 This program strives to nurture the connection that the students already have to the Gorge and build on their sense of place to develop a land stewardship ethic.
 Over 1,400 middle school students have participated in this program since its beginning in 2008.